-”For the first few days it was quiet in Mykolaiv, but the military action in the region intensified in early March and we decided to leave the country.
+For the first few days it was quiet in Mykolaiv, but the military action in the region intensified in early March and we decided to leave Ukraine.
 On 9 March, a group of volunteers helped me leave the country with my mother and my dog and get to Moldova.
 A little later, my father arrived.
 Moldovans met us with great goodwill and warmth.
-We quickly found a place to live, and the apartment owner helped us a lot to adjust to the life here.
+We quickly found a place to live, and the apartment owner helped us a lot with adjusting to life here.